matthewychen/ThetaCore/README.md

 This is a project that aims to construct a single RISC-V ISA-based CPU and associated RAM using the R32I instruction set (and the R32F extension if time and interest permit).

-Key features will include conditional branching, pipelining, ALUops, and 4kb of user-dictable memory.
+Key features will include conditional branching, ALUops, and 4kb of user-dictable memory.
+It does not currently support branching.

 #### To create testbench: